codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

         -   The first SemVer tag in the repository since there is no previous tag to compare with.
         -   Any tag that does not have a common ancestor (commit) with its previous tag, since Pulse cannot obtain the changes between them.

+    -   Pulse associates the teams of the person who creates the Git tag with the deployment.

 If the automatic deployment detection is turned off, Pulse doesn't detect deployments using GitHub events and you must report deployments using the Pulse CLI or the API.
 This is useful if none of the automatic deployment detection strategies match your workflow and you must have control over the way Pulse tracks your deployments.